1. Home

 ALFQ

-Trymata’s own Adoption Likelihood Factors Questionnaire and SUPR-Q are sister psychometrics in their intentionality.
-Both measure more than just usability, tapping into the heart of the user’s more abstract thoughts of a product such as trust and credibility.
+Trymata’s own Adoption Likelihood Factors Questionnaire and the SUPR-Q are sister psychometrics in their intentionality.
+Both measure more than just usability, tapping into the heart of the user’s more abstract thoughts about a product – such as trust and credibility.

-One notable difference is the development stage: SUPR-Q is best utilized for established companies that users are familiar with, and whose designs have already been through rounds of SUS and/or PSSUQ testing.
-Meanwhile, ALFQ is built for UX & design teams on the opposite end of the spectrum who can’t rely on brand familiarity, major market competitor scoring, or previous design success.
+One notable difference is the development stage each is best suited for: SUPR-Q is better for established brands that users are familiar with, and whose products have already been through a few design iterations and releases.
+Meanwhile, ALFQ is built for UX & design teams on the opposite end of the spectrum who are just entering the market, and looking to better understand what fresh-eyed users with no familiarity will think of their platform.

 SRS